-Studying geology gives you the skills and knowledge you need to advance in these fields.
-It also helps you develop analytical and communication skills, qualities sought after by employers across a wide range of industries.
+Studying geology gives you the skills and knowledge you need to succeed in these fields.
+It also helps you develop analytical, critical thinking and communication skills, qualities sought after by employers across a wide range of industries.

 Why UWE Bristol?

-BSc(Hons) Geology will equip you with a solid understanding of the subject, with a focus on applying it across industries.
+BSc(Hons) Geology will equip you with a solid understanding of the subject, with a focus on applying it across various geological industries.

-Study modules addressing hydrogeology, structural geography, geophysics, geotechnics and geological hazards.
-Develop valuable skills in laboratory and microscope work, field skills, geological mapping and computer-based spatial analysis, along with report writing and presentation skills.
+Study modules addressing hydrogeology, structural geology, sedimentology, volcanics, geophysics, geotechnics and geological hazards.
+Develop valuable skills in the laboratory, microscope work, field skills, geological mapping and computer-based spatial analysis, along with report writing and presentation skills.

-Tailor the course to your interests with options includinggeographic information systems (GIS), applied sedimentology, Quaternary geology, and coastal and fluvial geomorphology.
+Tailor the course to your interests with options including geographic information systems (GIS), applied sedimentology, tectonic landforms and processes, and coastal and fluvial geomorphology.

 Apply theoretical and field data in our well-equipped laboratories.
 Conduct assignments based on real-world issues and broaden your experience through local and international field trips.